hassibmoddasser/hassibmoddasser/README.md

 # Hi there <img src="images/wave.gif" width="30px">, I'm Hassib

-I am a **Software Craftsman** who is heavily into **Full-Stack Web Development** and **Testing** with more than four years of professional experience building robust systems and scalable customer-focused products using cutting-edge technologies.
+I am a **Software Craftsman** who is heavily into **Full-Stack Web Development** and **Technical Writing** with more than four years of professional experience building robust systems and scalable customer-focused products using cutting-edge technologies.

 I used updated tools, technologies, and techniques to solve problems.
 I focus on being a valuable part of any team I am on and believe in team success, growth, and team rising together.